Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 - **Controllers:** Controllers are the components that handle user interaction, manipulate the model, and ultimately select a view to render the UI.
 In an MVC application, the view only displays information; the controller handles and responds to user input and interaction.

 The MVC pattern helps you to create applications that separate the different aspects of the application (input logic, business logic, and UI logic), while providing a loose coupling between these elements.
 This separation helps you manage complexity when you build an application, because it enables you to focus on one aspect of the implementation at a time.
-In addition to managing complexity, the MVC pattern makes it easier to test applications than it is to test a traditional ASP.NET Web application, encouraging the use of test-driven development (TDD) for creating an applications.
+In addition to managing complexity, the MVC pattern makes it easier to test applications than it is to test a traditional ASP.NET Web application, encouraging the use of test-driven development (TDD) for creating applications.

 Then, the **ASP.NET MVC** framework provides an alternative to the ASP.NET Web Forms pattern for creating MVC-based Web applications.
 The **ASP.NET MVC** framework is a lightweight, highly testable presentation framework that (as with Web-forms-based applications) is integrated with existing ASP.NET features, such as master pages and membership-based authentication so you get all the power of the core .NET framework.
-This is useful if you are already familiar with ASP.NET Web Forms because all of the libraries that you already use are available to you in ASP.NET MVC as well.
+This is useful if you are already familiar with ASP.NET Web Forms because all the libraries that you already use are available in ASP.NET MVC as well.

 In addition, the loose coupling between the three main components of an MVC application also promotes parallel development.
 For instance, one developer can work on the view, a second developer can work on the controller logic, and a third developer can focus on the business logic in the model.